nenosinc/iCloudDocumentSync/README.md

 iCloudDocumentSync
 ==================

 iCloud Document Sync allows developers to integrate iCloud into their document projects with one-line code methods.
 Sync, upload, manage, and remove documents to and from iCloud with only ten lines of code.
+Although this project will make iCloud tasks quick and simple, you'll still need to implement your own logic, UI, and design (both in code and interface).

 ## Integration
-Adding iCloud Document sync to your project is easy.
+Adding iCloud Document Sync to your project is easy.
 Follow these steps to get everything up and running:
 1. Drag the iCloud Framework into your project
-2. Add `#import <iCloud/iCloud.h>` to the header file of any class with which you wish to use iCloud Document Sync
+2. Add `#import <iCloud/iCloud.h>` to the header file of any class with which you wish to use iCloud Document Sync.
+You can also add it to your project's Prefix.pch file so you only have to import it once.
 3. Add the `<iCloudDelegate>` delegate to all of the files that import `<iCloud/iCloud.h>` Here's what your document should look like:

     #import <iCloud/iCloud.h>